 Similarly, a value-only article can be defined for each hierarchy level; this is then called a hierarchy article.

-ln assortment determines if a store, distribution center, or customer can receive certain articles at certain times.
+ln assortment determines if a store, distribution centre, or customer can receive certain articles at certain times.
 The assortment is part of a company’s merchandise offering to a specified target group.
 Assortment Management covers –

 - Articles are assigned to businesses at different periods, allowing for merchandise presentation and sale to customers.